April is EARTH MONTH

 The City of Chilliwack also offers other year-round ways to get involved and help the environment:

-Register for Residential Pick Up - Non-profit organizations will pick up unwanted large items / spring cleaning debris for disposal in exchange for a donation.
+Register for the Annual Residential Large Item Pick Up - Non-profit organizations will pick up unwanted large items / spring cleaning debris for disposal in exchange for a donation.